matplotlib/mplcairo/README.rst

 .. contents:: :local:

 This is a new, essentially complete implementation of a cairo_ backend for Matplotlib_.
-It can be used in combination with a Qt5, GTK3, Tk, or wx UI, or non-interactively (i.e., to save figure to various file formats).
+It can be used in combination with a Qt5, GTK3, Tk, wx, or macOS UI, or non-interactively (i.e., to save figure to various file formats).

 Noteworthy points include: